The Birth of a Nation: Influence

 In November 1915, William Joseph Simmons revived the Klan in Atlanta, Georgia, holding a cross burning at Stone Mountain.
 The historian John Hope Franklin observed that, had it not been for The Birth of a Nation, the Klan might not have been reborn.

-Franklin wrote in 1979 that "The influence of Birth of a Nation on the current view of Reconstruction has been greater than any other single force", but that "It is not at all difficult to find inaccuracies and distortions" in the movie.

-Current reception
+Modern reception

 Critical response

-Released in 1915, The Birth of a Nation has been credited as groundbreaking among its contemporaries for its innovative application of the medium of film.
+Released in 1915, The Birth of a Nation has been considered as innovative among its contemporaries in the early days of film.
 According to the film historian Kevin Brownlow, the film was "astounding in its time" and initiated "so many advances in film-making technique that it was rendered obsolete within a few years".
 The content of the work, however, has received widespread criticism for its blatant racism.
 Film critic Roger Ebert wrote:

 Certainly The Birth of a Nation (1915) presents a challenge for modern audiences.
 Unaccustomed to silent films and uninterested in film history, they find it quaint and not to their taste.
 Those evolved enough to understand what they are looking at find the early and wartime scenes brilliant, but cringe during the postwar and Reconstruction scenes, which are racist in the ham-handed way of an old minstrel show or a vile comic pamphlet.